biobricks/blast-level/README.md

 var db = level('mydb');
 var blastDB = blastLevel(db, {
-    sequence_key: 'sequence', // key in 'mydb' that stores the sequence data
+    sequenceKey: 'sequence', // key in 'mydb' that stores the sequence data
     path: 'my/blastdb/dir' // directory to use for storing BLAST db });